sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 ### SAI API

 No changes are being made in SAI.
-The end result of what gets programmed via SAI will be the same as current implementation.
+The end result of what gets programmed via SAI will be the same as current implementation when manually adding `NEXTHOP_GROUP_TABLE` entries to `APPL_DB`.

 ### Configuration and management